DTJF/fbdoc/src/doc/1_Introduction.md

    documentation output in one or more output formats (ie. \em html,
    \em pdf, \em manpage, ...)

-In case of \ref SecUseDoxy step 3 can get integrated in step 4.
+In case of \ref SubDoxygen step 3 can get integrated in step 4.

 # Executable  {#SecIntExe}